HACManchester/documentation/docs/Workshop_Areas/Visual_Arts/Equipment/Laser_Cutter_Bluey.md

 ### **Prerequisites**

-Make sure they read through this page and if possible have lightburn setup on their machine with a design ready to cut
+Make sure they read through this page and if possible have lightburn setup on their machine with a design ready to cut.

+#### Lightburn

+You can download lightburn from [https://lightburnsoftware.com/pages/download-trial](https://lightburnsoftware.com/pages/download-trial).

+You will need the profile for bluey which is [available here](config/Bluey.lbdev).
+The profile can be imported through the devices section in the bottom right.

+If you want to buy lightburn [this is the license you need](https://lightburnsoftware.com/products/lightburn-dsp) for Bluey.

+Hacman have negoited a discount that gives you 75% off (but if you are using the software with any other laser cutter consider buying a full licence).
+The code is given on the member page after you’ve passed training.

+#### Ruida

 [Video on ruida controller](https://www.youtube.com/watch?v=l9nPmHXbX1I)  Note: we do not support RDworks.

-You will need the profile for bluey which is [available here](config/Bluey.lbdev)

 ### **Showy Steps**